 Any university employee who, through the course of their employment, is informed that a person is missing from campus is required to immediately notify the NMSU Police Department or DACC Security.
 If there is information an abduction has just taken place, the employee should call 911.
-Otherwise, the person should call 528-7029 and provide the information to the emergency services dispatcher.
-A police or security officer will then be dispatched to meet and gather additional information.
+Otherwise, the person should call (575) 646-3311 and provide the information to the emergency services dispatcher.
+A police or security officer will then be dispatched to gather additional information and initiate the investigation.

-IF YOU ARE THE VICTIM OF A CRIME...
+IF YOU ARE THE VICTIM OF A CRIME ...

 If you are the victim of a crime, whether while on campus or off campus, or experience a fire or medical emergency, you are encouraged to report it immediately by calling 911.
-For non-emergencies taking place on campus, call (575) 527-7777.
-When you call, give your name, the location you are calling from, a brief description of what occurred, and whether there is still a danger present (e.g., the person who committed the crime is still present).
+For non-emergencies taking place on campus, you can also contact DACC Security Officers by calling (575) 527-7777.
+When you call, give your name, the location you are calling from, a brief description of what occurred, and whether there is still a danger present (e.g., the person who committed the crime is still nearby).
 Prompt reporting and specific information will increase the chances of solving your case.
 A police officer or security officer will be dispatched to meet with you and obtain all of the necessary information.
 Here are some guidelines regarding preserving evidence while you wait for an officer:

-- If evidence from the crime is still intact, try not to move or destroy it. - If there are text messages, e-mails, voice mails, or other electronic evidence, preserve the original (if possible) or make a copy (if the original might be deleted, such as with Snapchat and similar programs) and provide this evidence to the police officer who responds; - If you are being harassed or stalked, keep a log of any contact or sightings you have of the suspect, to include any third-party contacts where the suspect uses someone else to contact you or monitor your activities; - If you are the victim of a sexual assault, avoid showering, changing clothes, or grooming, as these can destroy evidence.
-Protect any bedding or towels, or other items where evidence may have been left.
-If possible, avoid the use of the bathroom, and consider getting a SANE Exam (described below) as soon as possible to identify and collect evidence that may be on your body.
+- If evidence from the crime is still intact, try not to move or destroy it.
+This includes avoiding trying to clean up the area, moving or throwing away items, or wiping down surfaces. - If there are text messages, e-mails, voice mails, or other electronic evidence, preserve the original (if possible) or make a copy/screenshot (if the original might be deleted, such as with Snapchat and similar programs) and provide this evidence to the police officer who responds; - If you are being harassed or stalked, keep a log of any contact or sightings you have of the suspect, to include any third-party contacts where the suspect uses someone else to contact you or monitor your activities, as well as any contacts you receive off campus; - If you are the victim of a sexual assault, avoid showering, changing clothes, or grooming, as these can destroy evidence.
+Protect any bedding or towels, clothes you were wearing, or other items where evidence may have been left.
+If possible, avoid the use of the bathroom, and consider getting a SANE Exam (described below) as soon as possible to identify and collect evidence that may be on yourbody.
+The first few hours are the most critical, but useful evidence can still be obtained 24 hours or more after some sexual assaults. - If you chose to not report the crime immediately to police, you are still encouraged to write down as much as you can remember (when you are able) so that if you decide to report at a later time, you will have something to remind you of critical information.
+Try to include as many details about what happened, as well as everything you can remember about the suspect.
+Include things you saw, heard, and even smelled, tasted, or felt.
+Also try to write down things like other people who were around and might be witnesses, locations where different things happened, and any items that you have saved (such as text messages, emails, photos, phone messages, etc.) that might be relevant.